 Diastasis recti is a condition that has been getting more attention in recent years.
 It is a term used to describe the separation of the rectus abdominis and stretching of the linea alba.

-When getting in or out of bed you can lift yourself off or lie on your back by using the log roll technique and avoid lifting your head when lying on your back.
+When getting in or out of bed, you can lift yourself off or lie on your back by using the log roll technique and avoid lifting your head when lying on your back.
 By rolling on your side, you can reduce the strain on your abdominal muscles, preventing the diastasis from opening further.

 The 4th trimester is an important time for both you and your baby.
 You now have a baby that is depending on you.
 So look after yourself and make the best recovery possible by following these simple steps mentioned in this article.
 Listen to your body and let it be your guide.

-If you feel that you have more pain than what is normal, need guidance with the proper exercises, or want a custom program then book an appointment with a doctor or pelvic floor specialist.
+If you feel that you have more pain than what is normal, need guidance with the proper exercises, or want a custom program, then book an appointment with a doctor or pelvic floor specialist.
+At Maiden Lane Medical Physical Therapy, we have many expert pelvic floor therapists that can help you with pre and postnatal.
+Give us a call to arrange an appointment.

 Find out how our doctors can help you!